TransEmpiric/iso-web-template/src/main/java/com/transempiric/transView/README.md

                  * precedence parameter for each addition.
                  * The scripts will be evaluated by Nashorn in ascending
                  * order of their precedence (1, 2, 3. ...).
-                 * Note: showPoolStatsCSV and showPoolStatsLOG can not both
-                 * be set to true
-                 * REQUIRED
-                 * Default: false
                  ***********************************************************/
                 .setTransViewAssetManifest(
                         new TransViewAssetManifest("static/asset-manifest.json")